hugodias/cakeStrap/README.md

 # CakeStrap v 0.1
 ---
-Caketrap is a simple HTML5 Ready Bootstrap for CakePHP Applications.
+CakeStrap is a simple HTML5 Ready Bootstrap for CakePHP Applications.

 ### Features
 ##### Front-end